The house: refuge of the children 1943-44

 When France was liberated, she was appointed head of the hotel department of the Lutetia Centre and was in charge of receiving the deportees.

-She was remembered for the Izieu roundup as early as 1945.
+From 1945 onwards, she held alive the memory of the round up of Izieu.
 She testified at the Barbie trial in 1987.
 Along with others involved in the history of the Izieu children’s home, at the end of the trial, she founded the Izieu Memorial Museum association, which was behind the memorial being created in 1994.
 She died in 1996 in Paris.

 Portrait of Léa Feldblum, © Maison d’Izieu